-A quick breakdown,

-This = the activity we want it to show in. this is a keyword in android/java to denote current window/activity.

-Next parameter is a String of what the text of the toast will show.

-“FREQ = “ will print that out literally, + freqText.getText().toString() adds the text in the textfield on the screen, convert it to a string and then join it to the “Freq =” string.

-Toast.LENGTH_SHORT specifies the time shown on the screen, also LENGTH_LONG works too!

-The .show() basically says to show the popUp on screen.

 Build and run app and test!
 Any errors raise your hand!

 Things to note:

 I have code here to send floats to puredata.
 This sendFloatPD method can be called.
 It needs the name of the receiveEvent in the patch and a float!